Research To Practice

 Brown Bag Lunch Research Seminars

-This year, the Wilson Center launched our first three in a series of brown bag lunch seminars which showcase our past faculty fellow funded research projects.
+The Wilson Center hosts a series of brown bag lunch seminars which showcase our past faculty fellow funded research projects.
 For accessibilty, our seminars are held during common hour and are webcast to the Pace online community.

 Nonprofit and Social Enterprise Research